The Best Commission Model for Sales: Structure, Examples, and Benefits

 • Tiered Commission Structure: Offers increased rewards for surpassing sales targets.

-• Multiplier Commission Structures: Apply a multiplier for exceeding goals and enhancing motivation.
+• Multiplier Commission Structures: Apply a multiplier to exceed goals and enhance motivation.

 Each structure has specific applications and advantages, offering a tailored approach to sales compensation that can help businesses effectively achieve their financial and strategic goals.